-Contingencies: The bill does not take effect unless Congress approves the use of multiseat congressional districts, and until a similar act is enacted by Virginia before January 1, 2019.
-If Virginia does not enact similar legislation before the 2019 deadline, the bill takes effect if Arkansas, Indiana, Kansas, Michigan, Missouri, North Carolina, Oklahoma, Pennsylvania, Utah, West Virginia, or Wisconsin enacts similar legislation on or after January 1, 2019.
+Contingencies: The bill does not take effect unless Congress approves the use of multiseat congressional districts before January 1, 2022, and until a similar act is enacted by Virginia by January 1, 2020.
+If Virginia does not enact similar legislation by that deadline, the bill takes effect if Arkansas, Indiana, Kansas, Michigan, Missouri, North Carolina, Oklahoma, Pennsylvania, Utah, West Virginia, or Wisconsin enacts similar legislation on or after January 1, 2020.